atomisthq/docs/docs/automations/slack.md

 With Atomist it is easy to bind Slack action buttons to command handlers.
-Such a binding consists of three parts: the specification of the button as required by Slack, a reference to the command handler and optional parameters that should be pre-populated when invoking the command.
+Such a binding consists of three parts: the specification of the button as required by Slack, a reference to the [command handler][command], and optional parameters that should be pre-populated when invoking the command.

 The button specification is defined by Slack in the [field guide](https://api.slack.com/docs/interactive-message-field-guide).